-At the starting point of the Automation the first to factors are the biggest investment which have to be done to get any kind of output.
+At the starting point the first two factors are the biggest investment which have to be done to get any kind of output.
 But we have also to find a way to reduce this cost as much as possible.
-In general this are one time cost which could be reinvested fast if you are looking only to one project.
+In general this are one time cost which could be reinvested fast if you are not looking only to one project.
 But normally the target for automation is to reuse all factors of the Automation also for other project.
 This reduces the SW library cost for all further projects and change the decision to use a Testautomation also for test which are done not often in the project life cycle .

 The following graph shows a typical RoI curve for a Testautomation.

-We uses Out of the Shelf (ooS) Products for stimulation and measurement HW
+We uses commercial off-the-shelf (COTS) for stimulation and measurement HW

-Due to the big sales quantity of ooS HW products we believe to have a long lifetime of our products and can believe to get alternative successors for old products which will be SW compatible.
+Due to the big sales quantity of COTS HW products we believe to have a long lifetime of our products and can believe to get alternative successors for old products with SW-compatible interface.